ralfspoeth/json/README.md

 The `enumValue...` methods takes two arguments: a class declared with the `enum` keyword, and the `Element` which must be of type `JsonString`.
-While `enumValue` uses the `Enum::valueOf` method, the `enumValueIgnoreCase` converts the value and all of the constants' names defined in the enum class to uppercase strings before selecting the enum constant.
+While `enumValue` uses the `Enum::valueOf` method, the `enumValueIgnoreCase` converts the value and all the constants' names defined in the enum class to uppercase strings before selecting the enum constant.